KrisDunning/201/201reading-notes/class-03.md

 break - causes termination of loop and to move to code next after the loop statement.
 continue - stop current iteration and check the condition again.

+## Things I want to know more about

+usages in a professional environment for switch v.s. if else chains.

+and how parent/child CSS works specifically with center alignment of block, inline-block

 *****